 The dwelling along with the surrounding stables, church and residences were listed on the New South Wales State Heritage Register in 2005.

 This was a great day, the homestead is well worth the visit and everything in the homestead is a reflection of the home would have looked like.
-Main dining room and master bedroom are jaw dropping in...Review by: Rebecca EREAD FULL REVIEW ON TRIPADVISOR
+Main dining room and master bedroom are jaw dropping in appearance.
+The huge verandahs are simply stunning.
+The...Review by: Rebecca EREAD FULL REVIEW ON TRIPADVISOR

 This was disappointing.
 The house and gardens are beautiful but the massive crowds and lack of information outweighed this.
-Guided tours would be harder to timetable than current method of a...Review by: mette_johansen82READ FULL REVIEW ON TRIPADVISOR
+Guided tours would be harder to timetable than current method of a free-for-all but would greatly improve the experience.Review by: mette_johansen82READ FULL REVIEW ON TRIPADVISOR

 - Coach Parking